Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

         by its laws to defend and vindicate that right.\
         This subsection shall not limit freedom to travel between the State and another state.\
+        This subsection shall not limit freedom to obtain or make available, in the State, subject to such conditions as may be laid down by law, information relating to services lawfully available in another state.\

 4. 1.
 No citizen shall be deprived of his personal liberty save in accordance with law.\